EveryOneIsGross/scratchTHOUGHTS/context frameworks for cognitive loss patients.md

 ## using context reinforcement in humans
 ---

-Conversational Context in Chatbot Architectures used for Alzheimer's and Dementia Patients: A Focused Memory Retention and Recollection
+Conversational Context in Chatbot Architectures used for Alzheimer's and Dementia Patients: Focused Memory Retention and Recollection

 ---